mlochbaum/BQN/doc/select.md

         0 ⊏ <5  # No first axis to select from

-As a major cell of `𝕩`, the result has rank one less than it and its shape is `1↓≢𝕩`. `𝕩` must have rank one or more.
+As a major cell, the result has rank one less than `𝕩` and shape `1↓≢𝕩`.
+Of course `𝕩` must have at least one axis to select along, or there are no major cells and you'll get an error.

 The index `𝕨` has to be an integer less than `≠𝕩`.
 It can be negative, in which case it must be greater than or equal to `-≠𝕩`.
 Negative indices select from the end of `𝕩`, in that `¯1` indicates the last major cell and `-≠𝕩` indicates the first.
 If `≠𝕩` is 0, then no index is valid.

         ¯2 ⊏ "abcdef"

         0 ⊏ ""

+### First Cell

 The monadic case First Cell (`⊏𝕩`) is identical to `0⊏𝕩`.
 It has the same restrictions: `𝕩` must have rank 1 or more, and length 1 or more.